nidorx/react-native-ui-blueprint/README.md

 </Blueprint>
 ```

-By default Blueprint displays one vertical and one horizontal tab, both on 50% of the screen.
+By default Blueprint displays one vertical and one horizontal line, both on 50% of the screen.

 You can completely remove the guides by passing false as parameter.